Legal Guide

 What Counts as a Permanent Disability?
 Long-Term Injuries Explained

-A permanent disability refers to functional limitations that remain after maximum medical improvement has been reached after an injury.
+Under New York Workers’ Compensation Law, permanent disability refers to a medically determined impairment that remains after maximum medical improvement has been reached and that permanently reduces or eliminates wage-earning capacity.
 Essentially, it is an injury that will permanently hinder your capacity to complete regular job duties and daily tasks.
-These injuries are considered permanent when they meet specific legal and medical guidelines.

 There are two main designations relevant to permanent disability injuries: